 V1: Getting Started: Safety guidelines, recommended products, tools, brushes, thinners, product usage, and practice blanks

 In my first lesson, we will be looking at the safety guidelines that I would recommend.
-Some of the products used in this style can be harmful, so you will want to make sure you are prepared.
+Some of the products used in this style can be harmful, so you want to make sure you are prepared.
 Next, I’ll be talking about my spray booth setup and the types of equipment I use to keep my lungs from melting.
 Furthermore, I like to use a wide array of products and tools, and I’ll be going over every one of them and how I use them.
 Finally, we will wrap up the first video with a segment on practice blanks.
 How to make and utilize them in your design phase.

-This portion of the course will cover my own personal view of what the Grimdark Style is and how to achieve it.
+This portion of the course will cover my own personal view of the Grimdark Style and how to achieve it.
 Many folks like to say it is undefined and it should stay that way.
 I disagree.
 We will also be going over the methods I use to find and collect inspirations for projects while not overusing or directly referencing other’s material in our own projects.

-V4: Design Theory 2: First Priority – Conceptual Environment Design
+V4: Design Theory 2: Conceptual Environment Design

 V5: Design Theory 3: Understanding Environmental Effects and choosing Weathering Applications